 When it comes to gaming PCs, the biggest risk most builders are concerned over is the hardware heating up and dying.
 You need to allow air to safely enter and exit the PC case to keep your PC cool effectively.
 When building a gaming PC for the first time, you might be wondering how many fans should a PC have for optimum airflow.

-While there’s no universal answer, as there are all kinds of PC cases, we’ll try our best to provide you with enough information to make an informed decision when buying cooling fans for your PC.
+While there’s no universal answer, as there are all kinds of PC cases, we’ll try our best to provide you with enough information to decide when buying cooling fans for your PC.

 How Many Case Fans Do You Need?

-But PC cases come in many different sizes and shapes, which means this configuration might not work for the PC case that you’ve bought.
+But PC cases come in many different sizes and shapes, meaning this configuration might not work for the PC case you bought.
 For example, a larger intake fan at the front and two smaller exhaust fans may function better for your case.
-Other PC cases also come with top to bottom fan configurations for GPU cooling too so that rule applies differently.
+Other PC cases also come with top-to-bottom fan configurations for GPU cooling, so that rule applies differently.

-The ideal airflow needs to have the best balance of both intake and exhaust air.
-If there are more intake fans in your PC case than necessary, there will be a buildup of hot air, and the exhaust fan won’t be able to push out that air in time which is also called positive airflow.
+The ideal airflow must have the best intake and exhaust air balance.
+If there are more intake fans in your PC case than necessary, there will be a buildup of hot air, and the exhaust fan won’t be able to push out that air in time, which is also called positive airflow.
 On the other hand, if there are more exhaust fans, the cool air would exit the PC case before it has time to circulate inside the PC due to a lack of intake fans; that’s called negative airflow.
-So regardless of the PC case, to achieve the best airflow to keep your components cool, you need to maintain a proper balance of positive and negative airflows.
+So, regardless of the PC case, you must maintain a proper balance of positive and negative airflow to achieve the best airflow to keep your components cool.

 How Do PC Fans Affect Temperatures?